beginning of content

 If you are concerned about STIs, see your doctor or local sexual health clinic.

-You can do a pregnancy test when your next period is due.
-If you are pregnant and don’t want to be, it’s your choice whether to continue with the pregnancy.
+If it's too late to take emergency contraception, you might choose to take a pregnancy test when your next period is due.
+If you are pregnant, you can consider whether to continue with the pregnancy.
 Speak to your doctor or local sexual health clinic to discuss your options.
 There are many services available to support you.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.